INTRODUCTION: STATISTICAL PROFILE

 Being the least evangelised sub-Saharan country in Africa, the church in Guinea is unusual in that it is one of only three majority Muslim countries in the world where the church is growing slower than the overall population.
 Islam only came to this region in the 17th century and most people today still blend Islam with animism.
 Church growth was very strong from the 1960’s to the 1990’s.
 Since then there was a large falling away from faith.
 Guinea’s time of harvest has not yet arrived.

 With 172 million Muslims, India is the world’s third largest Muslim community.
-That’s why I have included it in this survey.
 Islam ruled India for several centuries but Hinduism proved too strong for Islam to subdue.
 Now Islam is a pressured minority and many are happy to leave it behind.
 India is currently leading the world in developing culturally sensitive methods of both Hindu and Muslim discipleship to Jesus and the results are astounding.
 I have personally met leaders of the North Indian house church movement and my best guess is that it is growing at around 40% a year.
 It only began in the early 1990’s and now numbers upwards of 5 million.
 One movement based in Delhi saw its Islamic background members grow 25% in 2009 to 584 house churches.
 Another church planter saw a whopping 22% response rate from 90,000 Kashmiri’s when he sent out a text message asking if they would like to sign up for an anonymous course to learn about Jesus.
 While in Delhi I also met an Operation Mobilisation worker who does a similar anonymous course with over 8,000 Muslims.
 All of the house church movements have very healthy numbers of Islamic background believers.
 Indian guest workers also meet secretly all over the Middle East praying for their Arab hosts.
 With one of the fastest growing and most missions minded churches in the world, with its proximity to the Middle East, “can do” attitude and favourable demographics, India will feature very strongly in the growth of Christianity for the remainder of this century.

 Indonesia has the highest number of Muslims of any country in the world.
 Officially 80% Muslim, the actual number who follow Islam is much less.
 The majority still follow pre-Islamic Abangan religious practices but are counted as Muslim in census figures.
 The number of New Testament believers has officially grown from 1.4% in 1960 to around 6% today.
 Church leaders suggest the true figure is much higher.
 The trend shows no signs of slowing despite discrimination, harassment and the destruction of thousands of churches.
 Being far from the Middle East, many moderate Muslims are increasingly questioning the role of Islamists.
 Indonesia’s soul is pulling toward Islamism at one end and vibrant Christianity at the other.
 The trend suggests a tripling of believers by 2050.